 Consider this: Every one of us defined by our genetic makeup.
 And to some degree, all of us perceive the world differently based on our experiences and build up our skills around this “data”.
 Now the question is, can we make mockups of that process?

 If we can spin these people emulators like Docker containers it would be crazy.
 These AI simulations of people don’t have to be at 100%.
-They can be less than half way there, but if you can have thousands of them with the correct behavior it would be like havin a mini kingdrom.
-Considering that many high paying jobs we’re stuck to a screen for 8 hours - can’t all that be automated through highly advanced software?
+They can be less than half way there, but if you can have thousands of them with the correct behavior it would be like having your own mini kingdom.
+Considering that many high paying jobs in modern society is being stuck to a screen for 8 hours… can’t all that be automated through highly advanced software 24 hours a day 7 days a week?
 To deploy an artificial intelligence workforce at the press of a button would awesome and terrifying.

 Think about organizations.
 They’re made up of departments with people who have different skillsets.
-Will there ever be a point - where some company can generate millions of artificial intelligence workers to make an entire organization?
+Will there ever be a point - where some company can generate millions of artificial intelligence workers to make an entire organization with a click of a button?
 Hmm…

 2. Decentralized Applications